Write simpler tests with Type Builders and AutoFixture

 TypeBuilder

 expects a single constructor.
-But, you can easily extend it to pick the one with more parameters.
+But, we can easily extend it to pick the one with more parameters.

 public class TypeBuilder<T>